PavelCristian11/Snippets/README.md

 In this sample project, a simple web application was developed to filter the books based on author name and publish year.

+### 2.2.
+Run script

+Goal of this project was to implement a simple web interface where the user inserts a UK number plate and on the server side a script runs to get the make, model and year.
+The result is returned to the user using JS